Efficient Sampling for Realized Variance Estimation in Time-Changed Diffusion Models: Theory

-In this paper, we focus on the following common sampling schemes that arise by choosing different measures for the sampling intensity. \begin{enumerate} \item \textbf{Calendar Time Sampling (CTS)}, for which we choose $\Phi_T^{\mbox{ CTS}}(t) = t$ such that we have a constant sampling intensity $\phi_T^{\mbox{ CTS}}(t) = 1$.
-Hence, the sampling times are equidistant in calendar time, $\tau_j^{\mbox{ CTS}}=j {T}/{M(T)}$ for $j=0,\ldots,M(T)$.
-Its simple implementation make it the most widespread sampling scheme in the empirical finance literature.
-However, as it relies on the artificial clock-time process, it neglects any information on intraday trading and volatility patterns.
+In this paper, we focus on the following common sampling schemes that arise by choosing different measures for the sampling intensity:

+\begin{enumerate} \item \textbf{Calendar Time Sampling (CTS)}, for which $\Phi^{\mbox{ CTS}}(t) = t$, such that we have a constant sampling intensity $\phi^{\mbox{ CTS}}(t) = 1$.
+CTS returns homogenize calendar time between sampling points $\tau_j^{\mbox{ CTS}}=j {T}/{M}$ for $j=0,\ldots,M$, and its simple implementation makes it the most widespread sampling scheme in finance.
+It, however, neglects any information on intraday trading and volatility patterns.